alexnathanson/solar-protocol/readme.md

 changelog.md           - major updates are shared here project-description.md - what this whole thing is about

-          docs/    how to develop the software and network community/    history and current status of community events and stewardship hardware/    how to build your own node tutorials/    additional support for installation and usage of the Solar Protocol network website/    detailed project history and motivation
+              docs/    how to develop the software and network docs/hardware/    how to build your own node docs/tutorials/    additional support for installation and usage of the Solar Protocol network

+         community/    history and current status of community events and stewardship website/    detailed project history and motivation

 #### service code

+        src/common/    credentials management
+           src/api/    api
+      src/protocol/    distributed protocol for managing the network and building the site src/datalogger/    reads the charge controller and logs it to the data/ directory

-           dev/    tools for development and running code api/    api
+               dev/    tools and config for development and running code
-      protocol/    the code for having a server participate in the network datalogger/    logs charge controller information

 #### data directories - generated files go here

-          data/    folder where the point-of-entry log
-      frontend/    static website
+          data/    folder for the point-of-entry log, charge controller frontend/    static website
          local/    local configuration - server name, images, description